 The OGS maintains a start-up, shutdown, malfunction plan as required by 40 CFR 63, Subpart AAAA, for all equipment.
 It is noted however, that an SSM plan is not required for the engines or the flare under Subpart AAAA because the treatment system is installed prior to both.
+However, when the engines are shutdown, there may be no flow through the treatment system.
 Shutdown event records were reviewed on site.
-Shutdown events were primarily due to power outages and although down for greater than one hour in some cases, all landfill gas was recirculated in the landfill piping.
+Shutdown events were primarily due to power outages and high oxygen in the gas.
+Although down for greater than one hour in some cases, all landfill gas was recirculated in the landfill piping.
 The OGS response to the events was consistent with the SSM plan and documented.